Motion Control Modules

 With features like adjustable current limiting and selectable microstep resolutions, these drivers make it easy to get a stepper motor running with simple step and direction control interfaces.

-Pololu’s compact serial and USB servo controllers offer industry-leading resolution and stability for precise, jitter-free control of your RC servos.
-Unique features include separate speed and acceleration settings for each servo, the ability to turn servos off, and advanced mapping of low-resolution commands for optimal range and resolution.
+Pololu’s Maestro servo controllers offer industry-leading resolution and stability for precise, jitter-free control of your RC servos.
+Features include a native USB interface, separate speed and acceleration settings for each servo, internal scripting control, and channels configurable as general purpose I/O.